hms-dbmi/chromoscope/docs/contact.md

 # Contact

-If you are running into any issues, please submit a GitHub issue.
+If you are running into any issues, please submit GitHub Issues.

 ?> https://github.com/sehilyi/goscan/issues/new